 That conclusion is mistaken.
 The underlying conditions of societies around the world point to a more complicated reality.
 The bad news is that it is unrealistic to assume that democratic institutions can be set up easily, almost anywhere, at any time.
 Although the outlook is never hopeless, democracy is most likely to emerge and survive when certain social and cultural conditions are in place.
 The Bush administration ignored this reality when it attempted to implant democracy in Iraq without first establishing internal security and overlooked cultural conditions that endangered the effort.

 The good news, however, is that the conditions conducive to democracy can and do emerge -- and the process of "modernization," according to abundant empirical evidence, advances them.
 Modernization is a syndrome of social changes linked to industrialization.
-Once set in motion, it tends to penetrate all aspects of life, bringing occupational specialization, urbanization, rising educational levels, rising life expectancy, and rapid
+Once set in motion, it tends to penetrate all aspects of life, bringing occupational specialization, urbanization, rising educational levels, rising life expectancy, and rapid economic growth.
+These create a self-reinforcing process that transforms social life and political institutions, bringing rising mass participation in politics and -- in the long run -- making the establishment of democratic political institutions increasingly likely.
+Today, we have a clearer idea than ever before of why and how this process

 - Full website and iPad access